chrisfoulon/BCBToolKit/README.txt

 The folder of this application includes a default tracts folder.

-If you are on OSX :
+For OSX users :

 To launch the BCBtoolkit, double-click on the script : BCBToolKit.command

-If you are on Linux :
+For Linux users :

 To launch the BCBtoolkit, double-click on the script : BCBToolKit.sh (Or launch it in console if .sh scripts are not directly executable by double-click on your OS)